wp-plugins/smart-maintenance-mode/readme.txt

 Smart Maintenance Mode is a plugin which allows you to set your site to maintenance mode so that your readers see the Coming Soon page while you can see the actual development of your site.
 You can create ranges and define the IP range which will see the actual site using Smart Maintenance Mode.

-Features in Smart Maintenance Mode 1.3.1 include:
+Features in Smart Maintenance Mode 1.4 include:

 * Enable/Disable Maintenance Mode
 * Add/Remove Custom HTML content
+* Add/Remove a Countdown to the time when your site will be live
 * Add/Remove custom messages for Maintenance Mode page
 * Add/Remove custom images for Maintenance Mode page
 * Allow User roles to access actual site when Maintenance Mode is enabled